-When you think about pollution prevention and which businesses contribute to environmental waste, dental practices might not be the first one to come to mind.
-But when you do reflect deeply on it, the constant waste that dental offices produce each day do add up.
+When you think about pollution prevention and what businesses contribute to environmental waste, dental practices might not be the first one to come to mind.
+But when you think about the constant waste that dental offices produce each day, it does add up.

 For example, plenty of dental offices are contributors to plastic waste by utilizing single-use plastic barriers and cups.
 Not to mention the disposable plastic trays, utility gloves for disinfecting the operatory, water and suction tips, and so much more.

-Since plastic takes a 1000 years to decompose, imagine how much trash is being added into the pile for each day that practice operates and then multiply it by the number of dental offices around the country that do the same.
+Plastic takes 1000 years to decompose so imagine how much trash is being added into the pile.
+Each day dental practices operate and produce waste and that is multiplied by the number of dental offices around the country that do the same.
 Of this number, only a small amount gets melted down and repurposed.
-The rest just breaks down into tiny pieces that end up in our lakes and oceans to be consumed by wildlife, which are in turn consumed by us.
+The rest breaks down into tiny pieces that end up in our lakes and oceans.
+It is then consumed by wildlife and, in turn, it is then consumed by us.

 Pollution Prevention in the Practice

-The Environmental Protection Agency or EPA is an agency under the federal government tasked with environmental protection matters.
-It covers all parts of society including businesses like dental offices.
+The Environmental Protection Agency, or EPA, is an agency under the federal government that is tasked with environmental protection matters.
+It covers all parts of society, including businesses like dental offices.
 Three years ago, the EPA required dental clinics to use amalgam separators to reduce the amount of mercury entering the sewage system.

 Aside from following the federal ruling above, our practice also does a lot more to make our business more eco-friendly.
 Below are some (out of many!) ways we are contributing to a healthier environment:

 1. Reducing the use of plastic and paper barriers.
-We try to reduce as much waste as we possibly can by using alternatives that don’t leave as much environmental footprint.
+We try to reduce as much waste as we possibly can by using alternatives that don’t leave as large of an environmental footprint.

 2. Use of autoclave or steam sterilization.
 An autoclave machine will kill the bacteria, spores, and fungi off metal or autoclavable plastic using high-pressure steam.
 This allows us to reuse our materials safely instead of relying on disposable plastics.